Murder of Heather Strong

 In February 2009, Heather Strong (March 23, 1982 – February 15, 2009) was kidnapped and murdered in Marion County, Florida.
-Emilia Lily Carr, a rival for the affections of a man Strong had dated, came under suspicion.
+Emilia Lily Carr, a rival for the affections of a man Strong was married to, came under suspicion.
 Carr denied any guilt and alleged her statements were coerced.
 Carr was nevertheless found guilty in December 2010 and sentenced to death by lethal injection in February 2011.
 Carr was one of five women on death row in the state of Florida.
 On May 19, 2017, Emilia Carr was re-sentenced to life without parole.
 Joshua Fulgham (Heather Strong's husband, and Carr's co-accused) was similarly convicted of first-degree murder and kidnapping in the death.
 At a separate trial, where he pled guilty, Joshua Fulgham received two consecutive sentences of life in prison for his involvement in Strong's murder.